BrunoFonttes/clipboard-health-challenge/Refactoring.md

 8. I removed the let candidate variable and returned the result of the function in the conditions itself

 9. I created the `createHash` function so I could make it more easy to call on the main code(twice in case)

+10. I replaced some if/else conditions in the code by ternary operators so the reading could get more concise and easier to read.